richardaspinall/richardaspinall.github.io/_posts/2021-06-20-complete-a-project.md

 <br>

-Over the past 2 years on and off I've been attacking a project ([repo](https://github.com/richardaspinall/slack-chrome-timezone-converter)) that started off very small .
+Over the past 2 years on and off I've been attacking a project ([repo](https://github.com/richardaspinall/slack-chrome-timezone-converter)) that started off very small.
 It was time to move on and say "it's complete".
 The root issue of why this was taking so long was that I hadn't scoped what complete looked like.
 Once I defined this, it was easy to say if it was complete or not.

 <br>